 - If the value of the estate exceeds £325,000.00 or the value over £325,000.00 is left to a surviving spouse or charity or amateur sports club.

-- When (following the death of their spouse) the surviving spouse dies, then provided the second spouse to die inherited all of the estate of the first spouse to die then inheritance tax is not usually payable where the value of the estate does not exceed £900,000.00 (to 06.04.2019 when it will increase to £950,000.00).
+- When (following the death of their spouse) the surviving spouse dies, then provided the second spouse to die inherited all of the estate of the first spouse to die then inheritance tax is not usually payable where the value of the estate does not exceed £1 million.

 We will provide you with an indication of whether inheritance tax is payable at our initial meeting if possible.
 If for any reason we are not able to do so then we will let you know as soon as we can.
 Please note that sometimes additional assets are discovered which may bring the value of an estate over the threshold at which inheritance tax becomes payable.